icloud-photos-downloader/icloud_photos_downloader/README.md

     # Install dependencies (Linux)
     # Note: This will install a fork of the latest pyicloud with some bug fixes
+    # Also note that you may not need sudo for `pip install`.
     sudo pip install -r requirements.txt